Best Diet for House Gecko (Mediterranean Gecko) (2026 Guide)

 House Gecko (Mediterranean Gecko) Nutritional Profile

 Every House Gecko (Mediterranean Gecko) has nutritional demands driven by its 3-5 inches (7-13 cm) build, shy energy, and expected 5-10 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 House Gecko (Mediterranean Gecko) reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for House Gecko (Mediterranean Gecko) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for House Gecko (Mediterranean Gecko) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for House Gecko (Mediterranean Gecko)